South West Transit Association

 Scott Bogren has been with the Community Transportation Association of America (CTAA) since 1989, serving the Association in a wide variety of roles before being named Executive Director in 2016.
 He is a passionate transit advocate and (prior to COVID-19) a daily transit user.
 His work has always focused on building and promoting safe, affordable, accessible and inclusive mobility for all Americans.
 A proud graduate of Indiana University’s journalism program, Scott lives in Germantown, Md., with his wife Beth.

-Angel Bond, Program Manager - Boulder County Mobility for All
+Angel Bond, Program Manager - Boulder County

 Angel Bond is the Boulder County Mobility for All Program Manager.
 She has over twenty years’ experience in the public sector, demonstrating consistent success coordinating collaborative projects and bringing together diverse interests at the international, national, regional, and local levels of government.
 For the past nine years, Angel has worked in the field of mobility management and multimodal transportation equity.
 In her current role as Boulder County Mobility for All Program Manager, Angel’s work ranges from facilitating the local coordinating coalition to planning and implementing projects that improve access to multimodal transportation options for people of all ages, abilities, income, and backgrounds in Boulder County.
 She oversees transportation assistance, educational, and planning efforts focused on improving access to equitable, affordable, and accessible transportation for underserved or vulnerable populations.
 Angel is passionate about equity, collective impact, inclusive planning to achieve human-centered, transportation solutions, and language access.
 She prides herself on creating dynamic teams and a positive culture of innovation.